tannerhelland/PhotoDemon/README.md

 ### What doesn't PhotoDemon do?

-* PhotoDemon does not support layers, but layer support is actively being developed as of January 2014.
+* PhotoDemon does not support layers, but layer support will be included in the next release (version 6.4).
 * PhotoDemon does not provide any on-canvas painting tools.
 Many have been prototyped, but their integration has been postponed pending a final layers implementation.
 * PhotoDemon (probably) does not run on non-Windows operating systems.
 Wine (http://www.winehq.org/) finally added full DIB support in March 2012.
 Because PhotoDemon relies heavily on DIB sections, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 or later.